AyemDan/VendorCredit_EventManagementAPP/README.md

 ---
 > ⚠️ **Important Note:**
 > No matter which setup method you choose (Docker or Local), **you must run Entity Framework Core migrations** to ensure the database schema is correctly created or updated.
+If you dont it wont work properly.
 >
 ---